radiantmediaplayer/rmp-detachable-player/README.md

 - Easily extended with JavaScript and CSS

 ## Usage
+Download latest release from the releases tab.
 See index.html and js/rmp-detach.js files for a better understanding of the attach/detach logic.
 For outstream video ad see outstream-video-ad.html and js/rmp-detach-outstream-video-ad.js files.
 Adapt those examples with your player settings and to fit your page layout.